chrismilson/kamatama/README.md

 the browser.

-_**NOTE:** Due to the problems associated with romanisation of Japanese (e.g. shouldスーパー be supa, suupaa, su-pa- or some combination of these?), this dictionary is intended for use by people who have studied some Japanese and can at least read kana.
-If you cannot read kana, [this guide to hiragana](https://www.tofugu.com/japanese/learn-hiragana/) on the [tofugu blog](https://www.tofugu.com/) is a great place to start._
+_**NOTE:** Due to the problems associated with romanisation of Japanese (e.g. should スーパー be supa, suupaa, su-pa- or some combination of these?), this dictionary is intended for use by people who have studied some Japanese and can at least read hiragana.
+If you don't know hiragana yet, [this guide](https://www.tofugu.com/japanese/learn-hiragana/) on the [tofugu blog](https://www.tofugu.com/) is a great place to start._

 ## Installation